-2.3 Empirical Method
+3. Empirical Method

 We collected daily prices from January 2003 to November 2011, totaling 1872 observations of S&P500 (U.S.), DAX (Germany), FTSE100 (England), Nikkei225 (Japan), which represents the developed markets (set 1); Merval (Argentina), Ibovespa (Brazil), IPC (Mexico), IPSA (Mexico), which are the emerging Latin markets; SSEC (China), HSI (Hong Kong), JKSE (Indonesia) and STI (Singapore), which compose the Asia-Pacific emerging markets (set 3).
-The last 200 observations were separated for posterior validation of the estimated PCC.
+This period was chosen due to the need to consider the international market openness without give too much importance to very past information, which could cause some bias to the found results.